adobe/phased-testing/README.md

 ### 7.0.5
 - You can now define Phase setup methods. `@BeforePhase` & `@AfterPhase` can be set on a normal TestNG Before and After method.
 The method will then be executed in before or after a phase starts. (#40)
 - We now allow for user defined data providers in a phased test.
-For the data provider to be considered, i needs to be declared at class level and not at method level. (#26)
+For the data provider to be considered, it needs to be declared at class level and not at method level. (#26)
 - We can now configure the reports to include the data providers.
 - We now throw an error if the arguments of the phased steps do not correspond to expected number of parameters (phased + user defined) (#28 & #27 & #38)
-- Solved issue with tests continuing in consumer mode even if their steps had not been executed in the producer phase (#43)
+- Solved issue with tests continuing in consumer mode even if their steps had not been executed in the producer phase

 ### 7.0.4
 - Introduced the Report by Phase Group Functionality (#5)